emochivo/the_metro_project/README.md

 - Ticket types: round trip (runs in 24 hours), one way, monthly

 Step 2: Create a UML diagram
+I'm not sure if I drew the diagram correctly but here it is...
 ![alt text](metro_project.png)